slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
 - if you can't code, write books and blogs, record videos and podcasts. -- Naval Ravikant*
 - 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
+> *"The world will ask you who you are, and if don't know, the world will tell you."
+-- Carl Jung
 -->

 > *"Don’t be the best.
 Be the only."